status-im/help.status.im/docs/en/status-wallet/receive-crypto.md

 # Receive crypto

 To receive crypto, you need to share your Ethereum address with the sender.
-As long as you only share your public address (which starts with `0x`), it's perfectly safe.
+As long as you only share your public address (which starts with `0x` and is 42 characters long), it's perfectly safe.

 !!! warning
      You should never share your 12-word recovery phrase with anyone.
 Anyone who has your recovery phrase can manage your crypto.
 If someone's asking for your recovery phrase to send you crypto, they're trying to scam you.